erezgeva/libptpmgmt/clkmgr/HLD_clkmgr.md

 disconnect message.
 It will delete the ptp event for subscription and state reference for notification.

-5. clkmgr_c_client_create()
+5. clkmgr_c_client_fetch()
-This function creates an instance of a client object and return a pointer to it
+This function fetch the single client object and return a pointer to it

-6. clkmgr_c_client_destroy()
-This function safely deallocate memory and destroy an object of type that was previously created by clkmgr_c_client_create().